armbian/documentation/docs/User-Guide_Fine-Tuning.md

 # How to provide boot logs for inspection?

-When computer behaves strange first step is to check power supply and integrity of boot media (`armbianmonitor -c /`).
+When computer behaves strange first step is to check power supply and integrity of boot media (`armbianmonitor -c "$HOME"`).
 Then look into kernel logs.
 We made a tool that grabs info and paste it to an online pasteboard service.
 Please increase boot verbosity as shown above (`verbosity=7`), reboot and then run

 	sudo armbianmonitor -u